gdbooks/LegacyOpenGL/Chapter10/impl.md

 ![SNOWIN](snowin.png)

 Notice that the snow falls above the world, but below the UI.
-This is because of where we positioned the snow's draw call.
+This is because of where we will position the snow's draw call.